Agriculture

 Frequently Asked Questions On Agro-based Industries in India: Bridging the Gap Between Agriculture and Economy

-Agro-based industries are the industries that use agricultural products as their raw materials for manufacturing.
+Agro-based industries are the industries that use agricultural produce as their raw materials for manufacturing final products.

-Textile industry holds the largest place in Agro-based industries in India.
+The textile industry holds the top place among the Agro-based industries in India.

 Akshay Pokharkar